Victoria, Malta: St George's Parish

-St. George's Basilica, Malta, which covers the whole of Victoria, caters for a little over half of the population of Victoria, as it is a personal parish (as opposed to other parishes who are territorial) operating in the city of Victoria.
-Its parish church dedicated to St George has the status of a Basilica.
+St. George's Basilica, Malta, caters for half of the population of Victoria, as it is a personal parish (as opposed to other parishes who are territorial) operating in the city of Victoria.
+Its parish church, dedicated to St George, has the status of a Basilica.
 This church was built in the 1670s and suffered severe damage in the earthquake of 1693.
 A new façade was built in 1818.
 The dome and the aisles are of recent construction (1930s and 1940s).
 There are several works of art in this church which include the painting of the dome and ceiling by Gian Battista Conti of Rome and other paintings and sculptures by Mattia Preti, Giuseppe d'Arena, Stefano Erardi, Alessio Erardi, Francesco V. Zahra, Giuseppe Calì, and contemporary Alfred Camilleri Cauchi and John L. Grima.
 The titular statue of St George was carved from solid wood by Pietro Paolo Azzopardi in 1838 and is the first titular statue on the island.
 The area over which the church is built is of considerable archaeological interest.

 The parish celebrates two feasts during the year: 23 April, the official date celebrating the death of the martyr, and the third Sunday of July, when the solemn festivities in honour of Gozo's patron saint are held.

 In February 2013, the Basilica opened the doors to its new modern museum, one of a kind in the country.
 It is the first building built for the purpose of a museum.
 The Museum and cultural centre, named as Heart of Gozo: Il-Hagar, displays a rich collection of historical and artistic artefacts previously inaccessible to the general public.
 The museum is found on the left side of the Basilica.

 Villa Rundle Gardens

 These gardens are situated between Republic Street and the Main Car Park in Victoria.

-One can see in these gardens a bronze bust of the Gozitan 18th-century historian and grammarian Can.
-Giovanni Pietro Francesco Agius de Soldanis and another of Gozo born French poet and writer Laurent Ropa.
+One can see in these gardens a bronze bust of the Gozitan 18th-century historian and grammarian Canon Giovanni Pietro Francesco Agius de Soldanis and another of Gozo born French poet and writer Laurent Ropa.
 One can also find a memorial commemorating the invasion of Gozo by Ottomans in 1551.